-We have filed the registration statement of which this prospectus is a part pursuant to our obligations in conjunction with certain agreements entered into in connection with the acquisition of Westcor Realty Limited Partnership and its affiliated companies.
-Under these agreements, we are obligated to use our reasonable best efforts to keep the registration statement continuously effective until all holders have tendered for redemption their outstanding Series D Preferred Units and any common units issued upon conversion of Series D Preferred Units.
-We have no obligation under these agreements to retain any underwriter to effect the sale of the shares covered thereby, and the registration statement is not available for use for an underwritten public offering of such shares.
+We have filed the registration statement of which this prospectus is a part pursuant to our obligations in conjunction with a registration rights agreement entered into in connection with the acquisition of Biltmore Shopping Center Partners LLC.
+Under this agreement, we are obligated to use our reasonable best efforts to keep the registration statement continuously effective until all holders have tendered for redemption their outstanding common units.
+We have no obligation under this agreement to retain any underwriter to effect the sale of the shares covered thereby, and the registration statement is not available for use for an underwritten public offering of such shares.

-We have the right under these agreements to suspend sales under the registration statement for a period of not more than 105 days during any one-year period ending on December 31, if we furnish to you a certificate signed by our executive officer or any director that, in our good faith judgment, it would be detrimental to us or our stockholders to amend the registration statement at that time (or to continue sales under the registration statement).
-We also have the right to require you not to make any public sale of our common stock or Series D Preferred Stock during the 15-day period prior to, and during the 90-day period beginning on, the date of pricing of any registered offering of our securities.
+We have the right under this agreement to suspend sales under the registration statement for a period of not more than 105 days during any one-year period ending on December 31, if we furnish to you a certificate signed by our executive officer or any director that, in our good faith judgment, it would be detrimental to us or our stockholders to amend the registration statement at that time (or to continue sales under a filed registration statement).
+We also have the right to require you not to make any public sale of our common stock during the 15-day period prior to, and during the 90-day period beginning on, the date of pricing of any registered offering of our securities.

-Pursuant to these agreements, we agreed to pay all expenses of effecting the registration of securities covered by this prospectus (other than underwriting discounts, selling commissions and stock transfer taxes, if any).
+Pursuant to this agreement, we agreed to pay all expenses of effecting the registration of securities covered by this prospectus (other than underwriting discounts, selling commissions and stock transfer taxes, if any).

-Tax Consequences of Redemption of OP Units
+Tax Consequences of Redemption of Common Units

-The following discussion summarizes the material federal income tax considerations that may be relevant to an OP unit holder who redeems his or her OP units.
-This discussion only applies to unit holders that provide an affidavit to the operating partnership at the time their OP units are redeemed, accurately stating, under penalties of perjury, the holder's taxpayer identification number and that the holder is not a foreign person.
+The following discussion summarizes the material federal income tax considerations that may be relevant to a common unit holder who redeems his or her common units.
+This discussion only applies to unit holders that provide an affidavit to the operating partnership at the time their common units are redeemed, accurately stating, under penalties of perjury, the holder's taxpayer identification number and that the holder is not a foreign person.

-YOU SHOULD CONSULT YOUR OWN TAX ADVISORS REGARDING THE TAX CONSEQUENCES TO YOU OF REDEEMING YOUR OP UNITS, INCLUDING THE FEDERAL, STATE, LOCAL AND FOREIGN TAX CONSEQUENCES OF REDEEMING OP UNITS IN YOUR PARTICULAR CIRCUMSTANCES AND POTENTIAL CHANGES IN APPLICABLE LAWS.
+HOLDERS SHOULD CONSULT THEIR OWN TAX ADVISORS REGARDING THE TAX CONSEQUENCES TO THEM OF REDEEMING COMMON UNITS, INCLUDING THE FEDERAL, STATE, LOCAL AND FOREIGN TAX CONSEQUENCES OF REDEEMING COMMON UNITS IN PARTICULAR CIRCUMSTANCES AND POTENTIAL CHANGES IN APPLICABLE LAWS.

-Tax Treatment of Redemption of OP Units
+Tax Treatment of Redemption of Common Units

-If we elect to assume the obligation to redeem your OP units, the partnership agreement for the operating partnership provides that we, the operating partnership, and you will treat the redemption as a sale of your OP units to us at the time the OP units are redeemed.
-This sale will be fully taxable to you.
-See "- Tax Treatment of Disposition of OP Units by Holders Generally" below.
+If we elect to assume the obligation to redeem common units, the partnership agreement for the operating partnership provides that we, the operating partnership, and the holder will treat the redemption as a sale of common units to us at the time the common units are redeemed.
+This sale will be fully taxable to the holder.
+See "-Tax Treatment of Disposition of Common Units by Holders Generally" below.

-If we do not elect to assume the obligation to redeem your OP units, the operating partnership will redeem the OP units for cash.
-If the operating partnership redeems your OP units for cash that we contribute to the operating partnership for that purpose, the redemption likely would be treated for tax purposes as a fully-taxable sale of the OP units by you to us instead of to the operating partnership, although this is not certain.
-If the redemption is treated that way for tax purposes, you would be treated as described under "-Tax Treatment of Disposition of OP Units by Holders Generally" below.
+If we do not elect to assume the obligation to redeem common units, the operating partnership will redeem the common units for cash.
+If the operating partnership redeems common units for cash that we contribute to the operating partnership for that purpose, the redemption likely would be treated for tax purposes as a fully-taxable sale of the common units by the holder to us instead of to the operating partnership, although this is not certain.
+If the redemption is treated that way for tax purposes, the holder would be treated as described under "-Tax Treatment of Disposition of Common Units by Holders Generally" below.